archivesunleashed/aut-docs/current/link-analysis.md

 - what paths could be taken through the network to connect pages;
 - what communities existed within the link structure?

 Most of the following examples show the **domain** to **domain** links.
 For example, you discover how many times that `liberal.ca` linked to `twitter.com`, rather than learning that `http://liberal.ca/contact` linked to `http://twitter.com/liberal_party`.
 The reason we do that is that in general, if you are working with any data at scale, the sheer number of raw URLs can become overwhelming.

-We do provide one example below that provides raw data, however.
+Though, we do provide one example below that provides raw data.

 ## Extract Simple Site Link Structure